froog/simplify/README.md

 ##Installation##
 * Manual: Extract the simplify folder into the top level of your site, and visit /dev/build?flush=all to rebuild the database.
-* Composer/Packagist: TODO: Write this
+* Composer/Packagist: Install composer and then run `composer require froog/simplify dev-master`

 ##Quick start##
 * After installing Simplify, login to the admin interface as a full admin user